CSU Writes AI Guide and Resources

 - NSPE: National Society of Professional Engineers

-5. Your Professional Goals: Your use of GenAI should reflect your scholarly identity across your career span.
-You may be a student crafting a thesis, a faculty member preparing for tenure, a mentor for graduate students, or an early-career researcher building a public-facing profile.
+Your use of GenAI should reflect your scholarly identity across your career span.
+You may be a student crafting a thesis, a faculty member preparing for tenure, a postdoc/faculty mentoring graduate students, or an early-career researcher building a public-facing profile.

-- Consider how the AI systems and programs you use will support (or potentially undermine) your long-term goals and academic values.
+- Consider how the AI systems and programs you use in each of your roles will support (or undermine) your long-term goals and academic values.

-6. Career-Long Cognitive Development: GenAI can streamline tasks, but overreliance may hinder the development of critical thinking, writing fluency, and disciplinary expertise (Chunpeng, Z., et al. 2024; Dergaa, I. et al. 2024; Kosmyna, Z., et al. 2025).
+GenAI can streamline tasks, but over reliance may hinder the development of critical thinking, writing fluency, and disciplinary expertise (Chunpeng, Z., et al. 2024; Dergaa, I. et al. 2024; Kosmyna, Z., et al. 2025).

-- Use GenAI to support (not substitute for) your intellectual growth across the arc of your career.
+- Use GenAI to support (not substitute for) your intellectual growth across your career.

 - There is no escaping the fact that GenAI systems require significant energy and computing resources.
 Consider the ecological footprint of your digital tools and seek out practices that align with CSU’s commitment to sustainability.